SuhailMuhammed1/The-Cake-Box-Web-App-Using-Django/README.md

 # The Cake Box - Online Cake Shop Web App Using Django

-Welcome to the The Cake Box Web App!
+Welcome to the The Cake Box Web App!.
 This project aims to create a user-friendly web application for shopping cakes from The Cake Box.

 ## Table of Contents